ddrm86/udacity-selfdriving-p3/README.md

 - Noise: a random value between [0, 20] is added to every color channel of every pixel.
 This may help the model be less biased towards specific colors, that can change based on the weather, location, time of the day, and such.
 - Brightness: the brightness of the original image is changed randomly.
 The original data is taken at the same hour, with the same weather.
 This transformation can help the model generalize better under different lightning conditions.
 - Blur: Gaussian blur with a 3x3 kernel is applied to the image.
 The idea is to make the detection of borders and shapes more flexible.
-- Gray: image is converted to grayscale and then back to RGB, to keep the (64, 64, 3) shape.
+- Gray: the image is converted to grayscale and then back to RGB, to keep the (64, 64, 3) shape.
 Like the noise transformation, this may help the model be less biased towards specific colors.
 - Shift: the original image is shifted horizontally and vertically a random pixel offset between [-16, 16].
 The original steering angle is adjusted adding the horizontal offset times 0.005.
 This "angle offset per pixel" constant was devised partly by trial and error, partly by estimating the distance in pixels from an image created by the center camera and the corresponding image created by the left camera, following a reference point.
 This gives an approximate distance of 210 pixels.
 With the angle correction of 0.25 (also an approximation), we have a correction of 0.25 / 210 = 0.001190476 per pixel for the original sized images, that are 5 times bigger than the resized ones.
 The estimation suggest a correction of 0.001190476 * 5 = 0.005952381 per pixel for the resized images, but I found out through testing that a constant of 0.005 works better.
-This transformation help generating more data, adding angles that are not present in the original data, and simulating slopes.
+This transformation helps generating more data, adding angles that are not present in the original data, and simulating slopes.

 ###### Some examples: